saifulislam88/ansible/README.md

 - **Command Module:** Runs commands on the remote host but does not support shell-specific features like pipes, redirection, or environment variables.
 - **Shell Module:** Allows shell-specific features and provides more flexibility for complex command execution.

+#### 🔴CMDB
+Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page (and other things) containing system configuration information.